Gilwell Ada's Hoeve: Scouting campsite

 Ada's Hoeve can host over 600 Scouts on 25 camping fields and housing accommodation.
 As such, it is the one but largest Scouting campsite in the Netherlands.
 It has always complied with the quality requirements of Scouting Nederland to their campsites, and is therefore a certified Labelled Site (Labelterrein).

 The campfields (capacity 10 to 120 campers) all have historic names, given by and after the first users of these fields.
 E.g., the First and Second Leader Fields (Leidersveld) were used in the Woodbadge training, and the Young Scouts Field (Jonge Verkenners) was first used by the first Dutch Scout Group.
 In total the fields have a combined capacity of approximately 1000 Scouts.

-The site hosts several interesting views, including a 13 meter high totempole, which was a gift in 1960 by visiting Scouts from Singapore, and ornamental gates to the Leader Fields, created by the Delftsche Zwervers, which were used in Wood Badge training ceremonies.
+The site hosts several interesting views.
+They include a 13 meter high totempole, which was a gift in 1960 by the visiting 34th Sea Scouts group based at Perak House in Singapore, that carved and painted it.
+There is also the ornamental gates to the Leader Fields, created by the Delftsche Zwervers, which were used in Wood Badge training ceremonies.
 Other provisions on the site include a small formal Scout shop, and site offices.